PhoenixTales/wiki.gothicarchive.org/misc/barrier.md

 Stunned, you stand gaping at the vastness of the barrier, frozen in a moment of horror.
 The dark humming hardly noticeable before, is now clearer and louder.
 ```

+## Secret forced work camp
+- king sentences for lifetime in there even for being unable to pay taxes, and imports convicts from entire kingdom
+- `only a few news of what goes around inside there are known.
+Sometimes some rumors can be heard, but for some reason, the king, and the Lords of Khorinis keep all this information secret, so only a few know what's happening there.`
+- `My shed was as empty as my stomach, and I just couldn't pay.
+So one day the soldiers came and brought me here. (...)
+I'd always paid my taxes before - all my life.
+But that wasn't good enough for that son of a bitch with the crown!`
+- _Milten_ didn't hear about _Prison Colony Of Khorinis_ until he was arrested right there
+  - he travelled to Khorinis because he actually thought it is a safe place for a deserter to stay _away_ from royal attention